You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 It’s quite fascinating how many questions we received that were all already explained in our guide about the strike.
 As mentioned, we are genuinely glad to help… if you put in at least some effort.
 If not… not so much, honestly.

-What was indeed missing in our content was the clear step-by-step, actionable bullets we have in almost all our newer content (as the strike guide was reused after being created for last summer’s strike).
+What was indeed missing in our content was the clear step-by-step, actionable bullets.
+We have those in almost all our newer content to also help those who don’t know how to read well or who don’t want to read everything, but the strike guide was reused after being created for last summer’s strike.

 Air Canada’s goodwill policy